-Hi, I’m Mason Austin Green, the sole founder of Greenchild Amplification.
+Hi, I’m Melvin, the sole founder of Greenchild.
 I’m very excited you’re here and sincerely hope my story inspires you to amplify your life.

 I believe that with a little grit and determination you can create something you’re proud of, regardless of your starting point.
 That’s definitely been the case for me.